If you want to be great, you must never become complacent. And never becoming complacent means acknowledging your weaknesses.

 The Strength in Movement series is meant to instigate a major shift in the way athletes approach a Cut class.
 We hope the six athletes who enter the program cause a ripple effect throughout the entire team, sending a message that, “Hey, there’s a better way to do this.”

 We believe every athlete can benefit from the strength series—whether you’re one of the six guinea pigs or not.
-Chris, Alex, and Amelia have committed to providing educational resources outside class, while you can count on each Cut coach to provide the best experience possible on the turf.
+We are committed to providing educational resources outside class, while you can count on each Cut coach to provide the best experience possible on the turf.
 Meanwhile, we’re asking each of you to do your part.

 Change starts small: Listen to the demos, ask questions, pay attention to where you feel each exercise, and slow the fuck down.
 Set an example on the turf—not just for yourself, but for the teammate standing next to you.